mkroselu/Fire_effects_on_veg_structure_using_lidar/README.md

     Projection for Soaproot Saddle kml file = epsg:4326

 Maps are usually provided in different projections, and converting from one to another is common.
 Here, we will convert the Creek Fire shapefile from EPSG:3857 to 4326 using the `Pyproj` package.
-Since the Creek fire shapefile is a collection of polygons, the coordinates for each of the polygon need to converted from EPSG:3857 to 4326.
+Since the Creek fire shapefile is a collection of polygons, the coordinates for each of the polygon need to be converted from EPSG:3857 to 4326.
 The following code cell demonstrates how this conversion works for one polygon.

 ```python